cbarber1984/Horisen-Accessibility/README.md

-# Code Refactor Starter Code
+# Code Refactor - Accessibility Audit

 This is a project where I had to update a hypothetical client website to include image tags and semantic HTML elements rather than generic